Sophie Jodoin

 Sophie Jodoin (born 1965) is a Canadian visual artist based in Montreal.
 Jodoin is known chiefly for her figurative, drawing-based practice in traditional media as well as collage, video, and altered found objects.

 Education

-She received her Bachelor of Fine Arts in 1988 in Visual Arts from Concordia University in Montreal.
+Jodoin received her Bachelor of Fine Arts in 1988 in Visual Arts from Concordia University in Montreal.

 Work

-She has worked almost exclusively in black-and-white since 2004, and first showed works integrating drawing and collage in 2009, sourcing images from magazines, the Internet, personal photos and books.
+Jodoin has worked almost exclusively in black-and-white since 2004, and first showed works integrating drawing and collage in 2009, sourcing images from magazines, the Internet, personal photos and books.
 In Jodoin's drawing, the lack of objective figures gives people a feeling that there is no narration.
-One exception that contains didactic intent is "Yesterday and Tomorrow", which consists of a series of drawings.
+One exception that contains didactic intent is Yesterday and Tomorrow, which consists of a series of drawings.
 Those pictures showed a young girl wearing a white silk dress walking through a corridor.

+John A. Parks described Jodoin's work as having "a rich and sensual language of mark and gesture to build images suggestive of horror and violence in a fashion that is curiously affecting."
+In 2015, Jodoin described her works as linked to "the monstous," and that it had shifted from "themes of pain, violence, mortality or innocence despoiled" to "a sense of disquiet."

+In 2017, Jodoin was awarded the Prix Louis-Comtois by the Association des galeries d'art contemporain.